 How does dlmread work in Matlab?

-To read any text file in Matlab first we need to create that file with some data into it.
+To read any text file in Matlab, we first need to create that file with some data.
 There are various ways to write and read text files.
-These files can be written by passing parameter lists, direct data.
+We can write these files by passing parameter lists or directly adding data.
 We can also modify the existing text file by applying some operations on data.

 - Clear workspace.